gregdyke/cyf-mongodb-queries/README.md

 11) Which are the top 3 movies according to the number of "fresh" reviews on rotten tomatoes?

-# More tricky (read the documentation and figure out how to do it)
+## More tricky (read the documentation and figure out how to do it)

 12) What happens if I try to find the 5 movies with the lowest number of "fresh" reviews on rotten tomatoes?
 How can I work around that

-Write express endpoints that compute and returns the answers to the following questions:
+# Write express endpoints that compute and returns the answers to the following questions:

+## Writing simple endpoints

+13) What movies include a given actor in their cast? e.g. /filmsbyactor?actors=Tom%20Cruise

+14) What movies came out in a given year (e.g. /filmsbyyear?year=1999)

+15) What movies have a metacritic score in a range (e.g. /filmsbyscore?minscore=60&maxscore=80)

+## Building a search object

+16) What movies include any of the given actors (e.g. /filmsbyactor?actors=Tom%Cruise,Matt&20Damon)

+17) Write a search endpoint that optionally combines the simple endpoints (e.g. /film/search?actors=Tom%20Cruise&minscore=80 and /film/search?year=2005&maxscore=75)

+## More tricky

-13) What are the different kinds of "rated" categories that exist
+18) What are the different kinds of "rated" categories that exist

-14) Return the titles of the movies with the top 5 metacritic scores for a given "rated" category
+19) Return the titles of the movies with the top 5 metacritic scores for a given "rated" category

-15) How many movies have each of the different "rated" categories
+20) How many movies have each of the different "rated" categories

-16) What are the worst 5 movies by ratio of fresh to rotten reviews on rotten tomatoes, and that have at least 20 fresh and rotten reviews combined
+21) What are the worst 5 movies by ratio of fresh to rotten reviews on rotten tomatoes, and that have at least 20 fresh and rotten reviews combined

-17) Write a paginated endpoint to see all movies
+22) Write a paginated endpoint to see all movies

+23) Write an endpoint that allows searching for keywords (a single keyword) in descriptions (and/or titles)